-- Use MySQL
+- Use MySQL (5+!)

 - It's fast and it's easy to manage and tune

 - Easy to setup development environments

+- Other DBs can be faster at certain complex queries but are harder to tune - and MySQL is catching up fast!

 - Avoid making your schema too complicated

 - Ignore some of the upcoming advice until you REALLY need it!